mialkin/docs/csharp/concurrency/concurrency.md

 2. Signals the compiler to generate a state machine for that method, similar to how `yield return` works.

 An `async` method may return `Task<TResult>` if it returns a value, `Task` if it doesn't return a value, or any other "task-like" type, such as `ValueTask`.
 In addition, an `async` method may return `IAsyncEnumerable<T>` or `IAsyncEnumerator<T>` if it returns multiple values in an enumeration.
 The task-like types represent futures; they can notify the calling code when the `async` method completes.
 Older asynchronous APIs use callbacks or events instead of futures.

-### Synchronization context

-A **synchronization context** is a mechanism that manages the execution context for asynchronous operations.
-It helps control how asynchronous callbacks are marshaled between threads.
-The synchronization context ensures that code scheduled to run on a specific context executes within that context, which is important for scenarios involving user interfaces, where updates to the UI must occur on the UI thread.

-The `SynchronizationContext` class is a part of the .NET framework and is designed to provide a way to capture and propagate the execution context.
-It defines methods like `Post` and `Send` that allow you to send delegates for execution on a specific synchronization context.

-For example, in UI applications, like those built using WPF or WinForms, there is typically a synchronization context associated with the UI thread.
-When asynchronous operations complete, and you need to update the UI based on the results, the synchronization context helps ensure that the UI updates are performed on the UI thread.
-This is crucial because UI elements are not thread-safe, and updating them from a background thread can lead to unpredictable behavior.

-In modern C# asynchronous programming, the `async` and `await` keywords handle synchronization context automatically in many cases.
-However, it's essential to understand synchronization context when dealing with custom or advanced asynchronous scenarios or when working with older asynchronous patterns that don't inherently support the `async/await` model.

 ## Parallel programming